Aliases for SUCLA2 Gene

 GeneCards Summary for SUCLA2 Gene

 SUCLA2 (Succinate-CoA Ligase, ADP-Forming, Beta Subunit) is a Protein Coding gene.
-Diseases associated with SUCLA2 include mitochondrial dna depletion syndrome 5 and sucla2-related mitochondrial dna depletion syndrome, encephalomyopathic form, with mild methylmalonic aciduria.
-Among its related pathways are Metabolism and Metabolism.
+Diseases associated with SUCLA2 include succinate-coa ligase deficiency and mitochondrial dna depletion syndrome, encephalomyopathic form.
+Among its related pathways are Metabolism and Carbon metabolism.
 GO annotations related to this gene include succinate-CoA ligase (ADP-forming) activity.
 An important paralog of this gene is SUCLG2.

 UniProtKB/Swiss-Prot for SUCLA2 Gene